Pranas Grigaitis

 prof_pic.jpg

-I am a post-doctoral researcher @Systems Biology Lab at Vrije Universiteit Amsterdam.
 I am a biochemist by training, and, fascinated by the power that mathematics and computers bring to modern biology, I moved towards computational systems biology over the years.
-In early 2023, I have defended my PhD Thesis here at the Vrije Universiteit.
+I have joined the @Systems Biology Lab at the Vrije Universiteit Amsterdam in 2019, first as a PhD student.
+In early 2023, I have defended my PhD Thesis on modeling microbial metabolic strategies here at the Vrije Universiteit.
+Around that time, I started a post-doc in collaboration with the Systems Biology Lab and the Social Fluids Lab (Uni Cambridge) as a part of a HFSP-funded project on the metabolic division of labor in ant colonies.

 selected publications